abpframework/abp/docs/en/Audit-Logging.md

 }
 ````

-### Enable/Disable for Application Services & Their Methods
+### Enable/Disable for Application Services & Methods

 [Application service](Application-Services.md) method calls also included into the audit log by default.
 You can use the `[DisableAuditing]` in service or method level.

 #### Enable/Disable for Other Services

-Action audit logging can be enabled for any type of services (registered to and resolved from the [dependency injection](Dependency-Injection.md)) while it is only enabled for the controllers and the application services by default.
+Action audit logging can be enabled for any type of class (registered to and resolved from the [dependency injection](Dependency-Injection.md)) while it is only enabled for the controllers and the application services by default.

 Use `[Audited]` and `[DisableAuditing]` for any class or method that need to be audit logged.
 In addition, your class can (directly or inherently) implement the `IAuditingEnabled` interface to enable the audit logging for that class by default.

-### Enable/Disable for Entities & Their Properties
+### Enable/Disable for Entities & Properties

 An entity is ignored on entity change audit logging in the following cases;